AchoArnold/discount-for-student-dev/README.md

 ## Version Control

   * [Tower](http://www.git-tower.com/buy) -  Version control with git made easy.
 Students get a 50% discount.
-  * [BitBucket](https://www.atlassian.com/software/views/bitbucket-academic-license.jsp) -  Collaborate on code and manage your Git repositories to build and ship software, as a team.
-Students get a free BitBucket account.
   * [GitKraken](https://www.gitkraken.com/github-student-developer-pack) - Another free as in price desktop Git client.
 Based on Electron, runs on Windows, GNU/Linux, and Mac.
 To claim free 1-year PRO license, you must claim your [Github Student Developer Pack](https://education.github.com/pack) and sign in to the desktop client w/ GitHub.

 ## Web Hosting